25 Jan Fire Safety in the workplace

 Make your workplace safer

-There is a compelling case to be made for sprinkles in any commercial premises on the basis of loss of production or interruption to business.
+There is a compelling case to be made for sprinklers in any commercial premises on the basis of loss of production or interruption to business.
 It is a recognised fact 85 per cent of small and medium businesses that suffer a serious fire either never recover or cease trading within 18 months.
 The London Fire Brigade promotes the installation of sprinklers as a proven means to reduce the impact of fire on people, property and the environment.